JackAlexanderClark/Ultimate-Movie-Vendor/readme.md

 ![image](https://user-images.githubusercontent.com/97599832/228033308-b57220f2-1862-490d-aeef-518e8aaa47c2.png)

+- Custom CSS and JavaScript files are also rendered on the templates.
+- The particular database instance is from ElephantSQL and uses their "Tiny" tier service.

 - If a user changes the inventory they can use the update button to change data on the DVD such as the quantity, they can also delete the DVD if it is no longer available.
 - Similarly, they can add a review to the particular DVD by using the add review button.

+- The core app logic is stored in the app.py including the initialisation of Flask and SQL Database.

+- Helper.py contains the search ordering logic for the dashboard.

 <h3>4.
 Bugs and Testing</h3>